Health Encyclopedia

 • Water and liquids are important so you don't get dehydrated.
 Drink small amounts often or suck on ice chips as tolerated if you are vomiting.

-• If you eat, stay away from fatty, greasy, spicy, or fried foods.
+• If you eat, stay away from foods that are fatty, greasy, spicy, or fried.

 • Don't eat dairy if you have diarrhea.
-This can make diarrhea worse.
+It can make diarrhea worse.

-• Avoid tobacco, alcohol, and caffeine.
-These may worsen symptoms.
+• Stay away from tobacco, alcohol, and caffeine.
+These may make symptoms worse.

 During the first 24 hours (the first full day), follow the diet below: